shawnburke/raspberrypi-webcam/README.md

 4. Select "Enable Website Hosting" and enter `Index.html` as the index document name.

 ### Configuring the IAM user

+We want a user that can access the directory for pulling a list of the files, and we ONLY want this user to be able to do this.
+These keys will be technically visible on the internet so we need to make sure they are properly configured.

 1. In the AWS portal, choose Services > IAM
 2. Choose Groups > "New Group"